zcy-ict/DynamicTuple/README.md

 # DynamicTuple: The Dynamic Adaptive Tuple for High-performance Packet Classification
-# MultilayerTuple: A General, Scalable and High-performance Packet Classification Algorithm for Software Defined Network System

 ## Introduction
-The code is for the paper on IFIP Networking 2021
+The code is for the paper on Compuer Networks 2022

 If there are any problems or bugs, welcome to discuss with me